gortonator/bsds-6650/assignments-2021/Assignment-3.md

  A new version of the Swagger API is [here](https://app.swaggerhub.com/apis/gortonator/GianTigle/1.1).
 Use this as the service specification.

  In this assignment you can build data structures for *Store* in memory to answer these queries.
 No database is required.
-You may also use any server technology you like - servlets are not reuired.
+You may also use any server technology you like - servlets are not required.

  You may choose a queueing solution of your choice.
 RabbitMQ is an obvious one, AWS SQS is equally simple, but beware of [costs](https://aws.amazon.com/sqs/pricing/) of course.